yogeshmangal/SpringBoot-Interview-Notes/Core Concepts.md

 ### **2️ Prototype**
 - A **new instance is created** every time the bean is requested.
 - Different from Singleton, as each `getBean()` call returns a **new object**.
 - Prototype beans are lazy by default.
-So we dont' need to mention @lazy annotation.
+So we dont' need to mention @Lazy annotation.

 📌 **Example:**
 ```java